An algorithm for finding square root modulo p: Proposed Algorithm

-\comment { Our Proposed method basically traverses the binary tree top-down in deterministic fashion.
-There are at maximum (r-1) steps involved to reduce $\alpha^{(p-1)/2} \equiv 1 $ to expression $\alpha^d* \beta^{2md} \equiv 1 $, with each step halving the exponent of $\alpha$.

-Also proposed method starts by recognising through Theorem 2, the possible solution set, one of whose element must be square root of quadratic residue $\alpha$.
+Our Proposed method basically traverses the binary tree top-down in deterministic fashion.
+There are at maximum $(r-1)$ steps involved to reduce $\alpha^{(p-1)/2} \equiv 1 $ to expression $\alpha^d* \beta^{2md} \equiv 1 $, with each step halving the exponent of $\alpha$. \comment { Also proposed method starts by recognising through Theorem 2, the possible solution set, one of whose element must be square root of quadratic residue $\alpha$.
 So, in this case, algorithm has to basically search the set with maximum possible elements equal to $2^{(r-1)}$, efficiently.
 This is done easily and naturally by a top down approach.
 In proposed method, however for computational advantage, root of the tree is found only one time, starting from the leaf $\alpha^d$.
-Once search tree's root has been found, after that tree is traversed top down taking the branch on which side the desired leaf is going to be (depending upon if the square root is 1 or -1).
-After first root of the search has been located (i.e max value of i for which $\alpha^{2^id} \equiv 1 $), it quickly traverses down to leaf node without going up and down the binary tree.\\
+Once search tree's root has been found, after that tree is traversed top down taking the branch on which side the desired leaf is going to be (depending upon if the square root is $1$ or $-1$).
+After first root of the search has been located (i.e max value of $i$ for which $\alpha^{2^id} \equiv 1 $), it quickly traverses down to leaf node without going up and down the binary tree.\\